cmaes/logoturtle/README.md

 # A Logo Interperter in Ocaml (and Javascript)

-## Run the interperter in your browser
+## Try  the interperter in your browser

 Visit http://cmaes.github.io/logoturtle/